Hornbill-Docs/esp-config/esp-config/reporting/reports.md

 Create filters to include only specific data in your reports.

+#### Select Ordering

-* **Select Ordering** - Choose which column to sort the report by when you have multiple columns.
+Choose which column to sort the report by when you have multiple columns.

+#### Data Preview

-* **Data Preview** - View a sample of the data that will appear in your report.
+View a sample of the data that will appear in your report.
 This preview doesn't show grouping for grouped reports.

 ### Output Formats